jfordnull/venice/Assets/Scripts/Shaders/WaveShader/README.md

 From catlike coding: "Gerstner waves are named after František Josef Gerstner, who discovered them.
 They're also known as trochoidal waves, named after their shape, or periodic surface gravity waves, which describes their physical nature."

-For our vertex displacement, we accumulate three Gerstner waves moving in slightly different directions.
+For our vertex displacement, we accumulate three Gerstner waves moving in slightly different directions along the x,z plane.
 Details for how these functions are derived are included in the doc above but we eventually arrive at:

 ### Phase function f (ith wave):